 The Downhill races at the Canadian and American National Championships in Kimberly, Canada were a personal highlight for Aaron.
 He also chalked up some strong results, with fourth and sixth place finishes behind world number three Andrew Kurka (USA).

 He’d set himself the goal of making a podium finish and meeting the goal motivated him to go faster and work harder on skill development.
 Aaron was selected to the 2018 Paralympic Winter Games team for Pyeongchang but had to withdraw due to injury.
-He hopes to be back on snow in time for the 2018 NZ winter.

 When not on snow his hobbies include go karting, kayaking and fishing.
 He’s still very much involved with the biking community and follows the World Cup action from where ever he is in the world.